JieFeng-cse/academic-kickstart/content/post/writing-technical-content/index.md

 ---
 title: My research experience and motivation
 ---
 If you want to know more about my motivation and my researches, you are welcome to read.
+This blog is written in a casual style, and it will explain why I conducted the before mentioned researches as well as my motivation.

 I have been obsessed with robots for a long time.
 When I was a kid, the *Transformer* literally blew my mind.
 I kept wondering, how could I make one of them, like, emmm, Bumblebee?
 That is my initial motivation to join the robot club in high school and to choose Robotics track in college, where I first met a PR2, several UR5 and programmed one of them to wash pots.
 I know that is what I am willing to pursue, even though it could be hard working with hardware.